Is Your 3PL Capable of Achieving 100% Accuracy?

 Updated on May 19, 2021

 With such a competitive landscape, 3PLs who understand their customers’ needs and deliver on their promises of superior customer service can quickly separate themselves from the pack, and position themselves ahead of the competition.
 Whether fulfillment is a smaller part of your warehouse business or the main driver for growth, you need to deliver the best pick and pack fulfillment warehouse practices to attain maximum productivity and exceed customer expectations.

 To help you achieve these goals, we’ve compiled a warehouse order checklist of best practices that enable People, Processes, and Technology in your warehouse.
 When implemented, your warehouse will be optimized to deliver on customer expectations without worry.

 Pick and Pack Best Practices:

-It’s important that your warehouse staff are set-up to succeed.
-To determine if your staff have the best shot at perfection, ask the following questions:
+It’s important that your warehouse staff are set up to succeed.
+To determine if your staff has the best shot at perfection, ask the following questions:

 Are you integrating experienced warehouse personnel with new, temporary, or seasonal employees?

 - Pro tip: Workers of a feather tend to flock together.
 By integrating experienced workers among seasonal and temporary workers, you create opportunities for team members to learn from peers and grow internal knowledge of warehouse processes.
 Keen warehouse experience is invaluable – encourage teams to share it.

-Are you encouraging line staff to constantly think about and provide feedback as to how warehouse processes can be improved?
+Are you encouraging line staff to constantly think about and provide feedback as to how warehouse pick and pack processes can be improved?